muruthimartin/Youtube-comments-download/README.md

 # Youtube-comments-download
-A simple script that enables you to download comments from youtube
+A simple script that enables you to download comments from a Youtube video

 USAGE